aishwarysrivastava1/ImageDeraining/MFDNet/README.md

 ---

-## GitHub-Ready Cleanup Applied

-The repository has been cleaned for maintainability and collaboration:

-- Removed unused/legacy files not used by current scripts
-- Removed generated result CSV artifacts
-- Added `.gitignore` for datasets, logs, checkpoints, and outputs
-- Preserved only active training/testing/evaluation pipeline files

----

 ## Citation and Credits

 If you use this repository in research or applied work, please cite the original MFDNet paper and acknowledge the upstream implementation:

 - Upstream repository: [qwangg/MFDNet](https://github.com/qwangg/MFDNet)

----

-## Notes

 - Some scripts ship with Windows-style default paths; override them with your local directories.
 - For reproducible results, keep dataset organization consistent with script expectations.